- Home

 What is the evidence?

-There is good evidence to show that MBSR lowers the levels of stress hormones in your body, which can assist in healing, and improves immune function.
+There is good evidence to show that MBSR can lower the levels of stress hormones in your body, which can assist in healing and improve immune function.
 Clinical practice guidelines include MBSR as an option for managing cancer-related fatigue.

 Studies on mindfulness show it helps improve the quality of life of people with cancer, increases coping, and can reduce pain, anxiety, depression and nausea.